D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - deploy one App Service Plan (ASP)

-This is the option that minimizes costs and the APS should be on the Standard S1 tier to support 5 instances as teh basic tier supports up to three with no autoscaling while Standard S1 up to 10 with autoscaling.
+This is the option that minimizes costs and the APS should be on the Standard S1 tier to support 5 instances as the basic tier supports up to three with no autoscaling while Standard S1 up to 10 with autoscaling.